daniele-athome/daniele-athome/README.md

 ## Hi there :wave:

-I'm a professional software engineer and I like to contribute to free software and open source in general in my spare time.
+I'm a professional software engineer and I like contributing to free software and open source in general in my spare time.

 I've made small contributions to several projects over the years.
 I also contribute by open sourcing a few projects of mine: